jsmartin/ansible-tower-demo/README.md

 This demo uses the [tower_populator project ](https://github.com/jsmartin/tower_populator)to populate tower with various items.
 Please have a look at that project, and create a template that suits your needs.
 The project is included as a submodule for your convenience.

 This is to be considered a stop-gap until a Tower module for Ansible is available.
-At that time, it's like that new configuration template's will need to be created.
+At that time, it's likely that new configuration template's will need to be created.

 #### Instantiation ####